WWVB: History

 WWVB went on the air on July 4, 1963 (July 5 at 00:00 UTC), broadcasting a 5 kW ERP signal on 60 kHz.
 WWVL began transmitting a 0.5 kW ERP signal on 20 kHz the following month, using frequency-shift keying, shifting from 20 kHz to 26 kHz, to send data.
 The WWVL broadcast was discontinued in July 1972, while WWVB became a permanent part of the nation's infrastructure.

 A time code was added to WWVB on July 1, 1965.
 This made it possible for clocks to be designed that could receive the signal, decode it, and then automatically synchronize themselves.
 The time code format has changed only slightly since 1965; it sends a decimal time code, using four binary bits to send each digit in binary-coded decimal (BCD).

 The ERP of WWVB has been increased several times.
-It was raised to 7 kW and then 13 kW ERP early in its life.
-There it remained for many years until a major upgrade during 1998 boosted the power to 50 kW in 1999, and finally to 70 kW in 2005.
+It was raised to 7 kW and then 13 kW ERP early in its life and remained so for many years.
+As part of a WWVB modernization program in the late 1990s, the decommissioned WWVL antenna was refurbished and incorporated into the current phased array.
+Using both antennas simultaneously resulted in an increase until a major upgrade during 1998 boosted the ERP to 50 kW in 1999, and finally to 70 kW in 2005.
+The station also became able to operate on one antenna, with an ERP of 27 kW, while engineers could carry out maintenance on the other.

 The power increase made the coverage area much larger, and made it easier for tiny receivers with simple antennas to receive the signal.
 This resulted in the introduction of many new low-cost radio controlled clocks that "set themselves" to agree with NIST time.